npgsql/doc/conceptual/EFCore.PG/mapping/translations.md

 The below translations are for working with label trees from the PostgreSQL [`ltree`](https://www.postgresql.org/docs/current/ltree.html) extension.
 Use the <xref:Microsoft.EntityFrameworkCore.LTree> type to represent ltree and invoke methods on it in EF Core LINQ queries.

 > [!NOTE]
-> LTree support was introduced in version 6.0 of the provider.
+> LTree support was introduced in version 6.0 of the provider, and requires PostgreSQL 13 or later.

 .NET                                                              | SQL
 ----------------------------------------------------------------- | --------------------